Validator-POSTHUMAN/contributions/Injective.md

 ### We have more than 4.2k subsctibers our YouTube channel [CryptoBase](https://youtube.com/cryptobased)
 ![image](https://user-images.githubusercontent.com/92199696/220563685-1cfa3933-b615-484d-ad4c-045e6f32eb70.png) <br/>
 - We even met in reality!
-Live interview with Jenna from Injective on Staking Summit. [link](https://youtu.be/CJpWwtUXu1Y?t=3121)
+Live interview with Jenna from Injective on Staking Summit.
+[Link](https://youtu.be/CJpWwtUXu1Y?t=3121)
+- New episode of CryptoBase with the better quality and Injective was warmly discussed!
+[Link](https://youtu.be/ntKJxcjAOF4?t=1578)
 - [**Playlist**](https://youtube.com/playlist?list=PLgQFzABJoJYx-lwnvZwKjDqsDxiccjP-G) of 58+videos of our Weekly Community Calls where we speak about Cosmos Ecosystem projects and also about Injective!
 </details>